 If your SaaS startup is looking for low-risk business growth strategies, creating a market penetration strategy should be one of the first things you think about.
 Although, before moving forward, it’s important to identify a clear definition of market penetration as it relates to SaaS and gain a better understanding of what market penetration strategy is by taking an in-depth look at some common examples.

-Market penetration defined as a measurement
+Market penetration definition 1 - a measurement

 How to calculate market penetration rate